• About

 I also find the flavor of fresh lemon balm preferable to dried, though they’re both very tasty.

-Lemon balm is a hardy perennial, one of many perennial plants to consider adding to a permaculture garden.
+Lemon balm is a hardy perennial, one of many perennial herbs to consider adding to a permaculture garden.
 A member of the mint family, though not quite as aggressive as common mint.
 Rather than taking over your entire garden, you’ll likely find new lemon balm plants popping up here and there in your yard because it spreads using plentiful seeds rather than underground like its cousin mint.

 If you don’t want the extra plants, you can dig them up (and give them to another gardener).
 Cutting back the plant after it flowers can also help keep lemon balm under control.
 I’m happy to have them multiply and generally leave them be.
 More lemon balm tea!